-Pools have long been associated with chemicals and that ever-present, "pool smell."
+Pools have long been associated with chemicals and that ever-present "pool smell."
 It is hard to break free of the stigma, but it is possible with saltwater pools.
-Growing in popularity, a saltwater pool offers a safe, clean, and efficient alternative to chlorine or bromine pools.
+Saltwater pools are growing in popularity and offer a safe, clean, and efficient alternative to chlorine or bromine pools.

 Why might you want to consider converting your pool to a saltwater sanitation system?
 Let’s take a look at the many benefits you’ll enjoy below.

 Salt pools are also known as chlorine generators or salt generators.
 These types of pools have become more popular over the last twenty to thirty years.
 Salt is poured into the pool and brushed until it dissolves into the water.
 The chlorine generator is made of matching titanium plates that electrolyze the liquefied salt to make chlorine.
 This means that a salt pool is not chlorine-free.